Neon01602/LMS_ML_Pipeline_KMPG/README.md

 ### `POST /api/grade`

-Score a code submission. `pass_rate` and `test_count` are optional — if you don't have test-harness results yet, leave them out and the saved imputer fills in a sensible default.
+Score a code submission using the deployed **HistGradientBoostingRegressor** model. `pass_rate` and `test_count` are optional — if you don't have test-harness results yet, leave them out and the saved imputer fills in a sensible default.

 **Request**
 ```json